Dedicating the Temple

 Construction of Tabernacle

 about three months to get from Egypt to Mt.
-Horeb, the Mt. of God.
+Horeb, the Mount of God.

 Moses was up in the mountain forty days.